-December 17, 2013 (Sonoma, CA): A great fly box is a must for every angler, and our new series aims to do one thing: simplify your flies in style.
-You've spent years collecting the perfect flies for every outing, now keep them stored in a safe and straightforward way with a Leland Rod Co.
-Fly Box.
+Our new series of fly boxes aims to do one thing: organize your flies and your life.
+You've spent years collecting lots of flies, now keep them stored in a safe, straightforward and organized fashion with our Leland Rod Co.
+Fly Boxes.
 Featuring nine models to suit your trout and steelhead needs, each is available with or without a comprehensive fly collection.

 Leland Rod Co.'s Fly Box lineup is built to last a lifetime, crafted with absolute quality and functionality.
 But their aesthetics and design extend their use beyond just a place to dump your flies.
-Each is clearly labeled for its particular use.
-Below are the models offered by Leland with links to purchase either the box itself, or a package including a comprehensive selection of our favorite flies.
+Each is clearly color-coaded and labeled for its particular use.
+Below are the models offered by Leland with links to purchase either the box itself, or a package including a fly box and a comprehensive selection of our favorite flies.

 Pro Review - Leland's Burke White

 When it comes to fly boxes, there are plenty of options.
 There are nearly-bomb-proof, water-proof boxes.
 There are classic aluminum English boxes.
 There are handmade wooden boxes, too.
 And guess what?
 They all hold flies.
 You can pick up just about any fly box in any fly shop, jam some flies in it and stick it into one of the many pockets on your vest.
 But what's missing with this approach to fly storage?
-It's all about organization.
+Organization.

 By the time I'd finished, I actually felt good about my newly organized life (at least in fly fishing).
 I looked at my stack of fly boxes and realized that for the first time in a very long time, I knew where every fly of mine was.
 I loaded them into my trout pack and put them to the real test.

 On the water, it was a treat to switch flies.
-Instead of grumbling, searching every box for my secret fly, I reached right into my pack and pulled out exactly the right box.
-Even in low light, the distinct colors make it simple.
+Instead of grumbling while searching every box for my secret fly, I reached right into my pack and pulled out exactly the right fly box.
+Even in low light, the distinct colors made it simple.
 And at the end of the day, I returned home with a few fish stories.
 But I was also content knowing that next time I trout fished, I'd be organized...and if you knew me, that's actually saying something.